shipwright-io/build/docs/build.md

   - `metadata.annotations[build.shipwright.io/build-run-deletion]` - Defines if delete all related BuildRuns when deleting the Build.
 The default is `false`.
   - `spec.output.annotations` - Refers to a list of `key/value` that could be used to [annotate](https://github.com/opencontainers/image-spec/blob/main/annotations.md) the output image.
   - `spec.output.labels` - Refers to a list of `key/value` that could be used to label the output image.
   - `spec.env` - Specifies additional environment variables that should be passed to the build container.
-The available variables depend on the tool used by the chosen build strategy.
+The available variables depend on the tool that is being used by the chosen build strategy.
+  - `spec.retention.ttlAfterFailed` - Specifies the duration for which a failed buildrun can exist.
+  - `spec.retention.ttlAfterSucceeded` - Specifies the duration for which a successful buildrun can exist.
+  - `spec.retention.failedLimit` - Specifies the number of failed buildrun that can exist.
+  - `spec.retention.succeededLimit` - Specifies the number of successful buildrun can exist.

 ### Defining the Source